Cacti/documentation/Install-Under-CentOS_LAMP.md

 ### Security Enhanced Linux (SELinux)

-If you are having issues to access the web page, disable selinux temporarily to prove that the issues come from the selinux policy.
-It is NOT recommended to disable SELINUX permanently.
+If you are having issues to access the web page, disable SELinux temporarily to prove that the issues come from the SELinux policy.
+It is NOT recommended to disable SELinux permanently.

-[CentOS](https:////wiki.centos.org/es/HowTos/SELinux) has a lot of documentation on how to make your selinux policy right.
+[CentOS](https:////wiki.centos.org/es/HowTos/SELinux) has a lot of documentation on how to make your SELinux policy right.

-1. Check selinux status
+1. Check SELinux status

    ```console
    getenforce
    ```

-2. Disable selinux temporarily
+2. Disable SELinux temporarily

    ```console
    setenforce 0
    ```

-3. Enable selinux back
+3. Enable SELinux back

    ```console
    setenforce 1
    ```

-**Note:** If you installed Cacti out of `/var/www/html` make sure you fix up all selinux context and permissions.
+**Note:** If you installed Cacti out of `/var/www/html` make sure you fix up all SELinux context and permissions.

 ---
 Copyright (c) 2004-2019 The Cacti Group